-The ACC Hong Kong (formerly HKCCA) is managed by the Executive Committee, which comprise voluntary representatives from the Corporate Counsel community, who are elected for 2 year terms at the ACC Hong Kong's annual general meeting.
-ExCo members meet regularly to plan and organise ongoing events, seminars and conferences for its members and to further the ACC Hong Kong’s objectives.
+The ACC Hong Kong (formerly HKCCA) is managed by the Board of Directors, which comprise voluntary representatives from the corporate counsel community, who are elected for three year terms at the ACC Hong Kong's annual general meeting.
+The Board meets regularly to plan and organise ongoing events, seminars and conferences for its members and to further the ACC Hong Kong’s objectives.